Foxconn offers to pay workers to leave world's largest iPhone factory after violent protests - KESQ

 By Nectar Gan and Juliana Liu, CNN Business

-Foxconn has offered to pay newly recruited workers 10,000 yuan ($1,400) to quit and leave the world’s largest iPhone assembly factory, in an attempt to quell protests that saw hundreds of workers clash with security forces at the facility in central China.
+Foxconn has offered to pay newly recruited workers 10,000 yuan ($1,400) to quit and leave the world’s largest iPhone assembly factory, in an attempt to quell protests that saw hundreds clash with security forces at the compound in central China.

 The Apple supplier made the offer Wednesday following dramatic scenes of violent protests on its campus in Zhengzhou, the capital of Henan province, in a text message sent from its human resources department to workers.

-In the message, seen by CNN, the company urged workers to “please return to your dormitories,” promising to pay them 8,000 yuan after they agree to quit and another 2,000 yuan after they board departing buses.
+In the message, seen by CNN, the company urged workers to “please return to your dormitories” on the campus.
+It also promised to pay them 8.000 yuan if they agreed to quit Foxconn, and another 2,000 yuan after they board buses to leave the sprawling site altogether.

 The protest erupted on Tuesday night over the terms of the new hires’ payment packages and Covid-related concerns about their living conditions.
 Scenes turned increasingly violent on Wednesday as workers clashed with a large number of security forces, including SWAT team officers.